NTC09/Using-Tailscale-with-Parsec-Moonlight-and-a-VPS/README.md

 ---

+From here, both Client and Host must connect to Tailscale.</br>
-After done above steps, now you can connect to the host without any error.
-But you may face the high latency problem.
+After done above steps, now you can connect to the host without any error but you may face the high latency problem.</br>
 Now, it's time to setup the VPS as relay server to reduce the latency.

 ---